MuhammadHamza123c/diabetes-risk-predictor/README.md

 ## Overview

 This project implements a **Diabetes Prediction Machine Learning Model** that predicts whether a patient is likely to have diabetes based on multiple health parameters.
-It demonstrates the complete ML workflow: data preprocessing, model training, prediction, and report generation.
+It demonstrates the complete ML workflow: data preprocessing, model training, prediction.

 The repository also includes a **PDF report** comparing predicted vs actual outcomes for patients, showing model performance and accuracy.